o3de/o3de.org/content/docs/tools-ui/uidev-styled-dock-component.md

 1. Construct a `AzQtComponents::StyledDockWidget` for the center and add it to the main window\.

-For the complete working example pictured in the preceding image, be sure to look at the **Styled Dock Widget** page in the [Lumberyard Qt control gallery tool](uidev-control-gallery.md), and browse the source code for that page\.
-This can be found in your Lumberyard dev directory: `Code\Framework\AzQtComponents\AzQtComponents\Gallery\StyledDockWidgetPage.cpp`\.
+For the complete working example pictured in the preceding image, be sure to look at the **Styled Dock Widget** page in the [O3DE Qt control gallery tool](uidev-control-gallery.md), and browse the source code for that page\.
+This can be found in your O3DE dev directory: `Code\Framework\AzQtComponents\AzQtComponents\Gallery\StyledDockWidgetPage.cpp`\.

 The following code shows a simplistic example of the styled dock widget\.